 Anime and Manga

-- Yu-Gi-Oh!
-The Abridged Series (made and voice-acted by a Brit) parodies it to hell and back by giving him lines like "Cor blimey!
+- The English dub for Yu-Gi-Oh! gave Bakura a Very British accent as a cultural counterpart of his very polite speech patterns in the Japanese script.
+Yu-Gi-Oh!
+The Abridged Series (made and voice-acted by a Brit) parodies it by giving him lines like "Cor blimey!
 That was a smashing manoeuvre!
 Good show, chaps!" and "Lashings of hot ginger beer for everyone! ...I'm British, you know."

 - Keira Knightley in most of her movies.
 Not so much in Real Life.
 This makes it extremely jarring to hear her speak in an interview for the first time.